lsst/pipe_tasks/doc/lsst.pipe.tasks/tasks/lsst.pipe.tasks.postprocess.ConsolidateSourceTableTask.rst

 Butler datasets
 ===============

-When run as the ``consolidateSourceTable.py`` command-line task, or directly through the `~lsst.pipe.tasks.postprocess.ConsolidateSourceTableTask.runDataRef` method, ``ConsolidateSourceTableTask`` obtains datasets from the input Butler data repository and persists outputs to the output Butler data repository.
+When run through the `~lsst.pipe.tasks.postprocess.ConsolidateSourceTableTask.runQuantum` method, ``ConsolidateSourceTableTask`` obtains datasets from the input Butler data repository and persists outputs to the output Butler data repository.
 Note that configurations for ``ConsolidateSourceTableTask``, and its subtasks, affect what datasets are persisted and what their content is.

 .. _lsst.pipe.tasks.postprocess.ConsolidateSourceTableTask-butler-inputs: